 She uttered the word with an eager look, and with strong emphasis, and with a weird smile that had a kind of boast in it.

-Dickens’ dialogue conveys eerie mood and a sense of Miss Havisham’s theatrical, self-indulgent despair.
+Dickens’ dialogue conveys eerie mood and a sense of Miss Havisham’s theatrical despair.
 The dialogue is a natural continuation of the mood evoked through setting description.

 Similarly, match the pace of your sentences, the simplicity or complexity of their construction, to the mood you want to convey.

 One way to kill mood is by telling the reader your character’s emotions.
 Take this sentence, for example: